GeoscienceAustralia/dea-knowledge-hub/docs/data/product/dea-intertidal/_description.md

 :::{figure} /_files/dea-intertidal/tidalattributes.*
 :alt: Tidal Attributes Description Figure

-Figure 5 &mdash; Illustration of the concept of observed tide heights (dots corresponding to satellite acquisition time) compared to the full modelled tidal range (blue lines).
+Figure 5.
+Illustration of the concept of observed tide heights (dots corresponding to satellite acquisition time) compared to the full modelled tidal range (blue lines).
 Descriptions of Spread (a), Lowtide offset (b), and Hightide offset (c) are detailed in the text.
 :::

 #### DEA Intertidal lowest observed tide (ta_lot)